benjvi/seven-ways-to-install-cert-manager/README.md

 ## Dependencies

-For the purposes of following along with the steps here, we assume that you have:
+To follow along with the steps in each section, you need:
 - A Tanzu Kubernetes cluster with the latest (alpha) version of `kapp-controller` installed
 - Carvel tools installed, as well as `kubectl`,`helm`,`kustomize` and `yq`
+- [`yshard`](https://github.com/benjvi/yshard), which is used to split manifest files to make them easier to inspect

 ## Why Cert Manager?